 Understanding these risk factors helps 18-year-olds and their families make informed coverage decisions and qualify for available discounts:

-Newly licensed drivers often struggle with hazard recognition while overestimating their driving abilities, contributing to many accidents particularly in the initial six-month period of coverage.
+Newly licensed drivers often struggle with hazard recognition and overestimate their driving abilities, contributing to many accidents, particularly in the initial six-month period after getting licensed.

 Significant portions of teen fatal crashes involve excessive speed, with 18-year-olds particularly vulnerable to these situations.